 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+For example, the practice was part of a satellite system to provide seven day care as part of the Prime Minister's Challenge Fund to improve access.

-- The practice offered appointments Monday to Friday evening until 6pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered extended surgery hours on Tuesday and Friday mornings from 7.30 am and Wednesday evenings until 7.00 pm with monthly Saturday morning clinics for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS and were referred to other clinics for vaccines available privately. - There were disabled facilities, a hearing loop and translation services available. - The practice offered a range of additional services including minor operations, retinal screening for diabetes, contraceptive implants and joint injections for rheumatoid arthritis. - In order to improve access a new telephone system was implemented due to complaints regarding the lines being congested and an access audit was undertaken due to feedback from the PPG regarding waiting times.